 You can make the

-cider-ns-refresh-show-log-buffervariable to a non-nil value (this will also prevent any related messages from also being displayed in the echo area):
+will also prevent any related messages from also being displayed in

 (setq cider-ns-refresh-show-log-buffer t)

-cider-ns-reload-all commands can be used instead: they will
+cider-ns-reload-all commands can be used instead.
+These commands

 You can also use C-c M-t n to toggle tracing on and off for an entire namespace.